 Updated annually by ESA together with key stakeholders and distributed widely, the ESTMP constitutes a comprehensive overview of technology R&D across Europe, including European harmonised roadmaps.
 It sets out a European vision of technology for the coming years to support decisions of European stakeholders on space technology development.

-We are pleased to present this special Space19+ brochure edition of the ESTMP: Space19+ (27-28 November 2019) will be the decision point for the 22 ESA Member States to decide on ESA’s vision for the future of Europe in space, and an opportunity to direct Europe’s ‘next generation’ ambitions in space.
+We are pleased to present this special Space19+ brochure edition of the ESTMP: Space19+ (27-28 November 2019) has been the decision point for the 22 ESA Member States to decide on ESA’s vision for the future of Europe in space, and an opportunity to direct Europe’s ‘next generation’ ambitions in space.
 Technology will be the engine of this vision and the ESTMP constitutes a good atlas of what is being envisaged.